Admins of professional plans that log in with a Master Password or Confidential SSO can change their plan members' login email addresses.

 Example: MemberA logs in to their old Dashlane account using MemberA@company.com

-- The member shares all logins in their current vault with Full rights with their new account.
+The member shares all logins in their current vault with the Full access permission with their new account.

-Example: MemberA shares all logins in their MemberA@company.com vault with Full rights with their new account MemberA@company2.com.
+Example: MemberA shares all logins in their MemberA@company.com vault with Full access with their new account MemberA@company2.com

-- The member changes any Limited rights sharing to Full rights sharing.
+The member changes all sharing permissions to Full access sharing.

-The member can also revoke any limited rights shared with groups and reshare them from the new account, noting any accounts they'll need to reshare with limited rights.
+The member can also revoke permissions shared with groups and reshare them from the new account, noting any accounts they'll need to reshare with a permissions level other than Full access.

 Example: MemberA logs in using MemberA@company2.com